ShimmerEngineering/ShimmerAndroidAPI/README.md

 Most recent uploaded library can be found here:- https://bintray.com/shimmerengineering/Shimmer/shimmerandroiddriver and should be added as one of the dependencies

+*Note: do not download any versions of the library marked as "test".
+These are internal releases, and may not be fully functional.*

 - **Difference between methods**
 In the Android API, you may notice methods with different names, but which appear to perform the same function.